kenudeh/convert/README.md

 # CovertNG

-ConvertNG is a web-based application for trading airtime in Nigeria.
+ConvertNG is a web application for converting airtime to cash in Nigeria.

 ## Features
 Details coming soon.